Eritrea: Languages

 Eritrea is a multilingual country.
 The nation has no official language, as the Constitution establishes the "equality of all Eritrean languages".
 Eritrea has nine national languages which are Tigrinya, Tigre, Afar, Beja, Bilen, Kunama, Nara, and Saho.
 Tigrinya, Arabic, and English serve as de facto working languages, with English used in university education and many technical fields.
-While Italian, the former colonial language, holds no government recognized status in Eritrea, it is spoken by a few monolinguals and Asmara had the Scuola Italiana di Asmara, an Italian government-operated school that was shut down in 2020.
+While Italian, the former colonial language, holds no government-recognised status in Eritrea, it is spoken by a few monolinguals and in commerce at times, and Asmara had the Scuola Italiana di Asmara, an Italian government-operated school that was shut down in 2020.
 Also, native Eritreans assimilated the language of the Italian Eritreans and spoke a version of Italian mixed with many Tigrinya words: Eritrean Italian.

 Most of the languages spoken in Eritrea belong to the Ethiopian Semitic branch of the Afroasiatic family.
 Other Afroasiatic languages belonging to the Cushitic branch are also widely spoken in the country.
 The latter include Afar, Beja, Blin, and Saho.
 In addition, Nilo-Saharan languages (Kunama and Nara) are spoken as a native language by the Nilotic Kunama and Nara ethnic groups that live in the western and northwestern part of the country.

 Smaller groups speak other Afroasiatic languages, such as the newly recognized Dahlik and Arabic (the Hejazi and Hadhrami dialects spoken by the Rashaida and Hadhrami, respectively).